DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/dataField.md

 - Data field names cannot be equal to `this` and should not contain the following characters: `.`, `:`, `[`, and `]`.

 - Column caption is generated from the dataField value.
 If you want to use a custom caption, set it in the [caption](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#caption) property.
+Unlike that of dataField, this value can contain any characters.

 [/note]